 Standing right next to us were a mom and her two kids.
 “It’s their first time at a march,” she said.
 They held their big signs high, but then, being kids, they tired and let them drop.
 A shy little girl and a boy … Family Activism!
 Yay, mom!

 A guy I know only as “John” organized this event in Oceanside.
 Thanks, John!

 I mentioned above that fighting climate change is up to us.
 Marches like this are a good way to keep our momentum up, but there’s real work to be done, too.
 So … if we want to continue to have a planet to live on, it’s important that we make wise choices.
 We don’t have a lot of time to turn things around.
 Here are some things we can all do:

-- Join Team GreenSaver and take action with other families and individuals.
+- Stay informed, and team up with other families and individuals to take concerted action.
 You have more impact that way, and it’s a lot more fun than trying to go it alone.

 - Forego taking that cruise and go camping instead.